 The Belfast, Ireland based file hosting and sharing service has been operational since 2010.
-Popular for its bottomless online storage policy, Rapidgator claims to have positioned its servers at central internet exchange points to ensure its users get the best possible speeds for uploading and downloading content.
+Popular for its bottomless cloud storage (opens in new tab) policy, Rapidgator claims to have positioned its servers (opens in new tab) at central internet exchange points to ensure its users get the best possible speeds for uploading and downloading content.
 While the service seems flawless on paper, the devil is in the details.

 For starters, Rapidgator offers unlimited storage space and caps bandwidth usage instead.
 However, its unlimited storage space comes with a catch in the form of a file deletion policy that isn’t really discriminatory, but rather something to be mindful about.
 Similarly, its guarantee of unlimited download speeds also comes with a rider -- it’s only available to its Premium subscribers.
 The Free users get limited speeds and have to deal with several other restrictions as well.